17 Best Spring Break Destinations

 11. Punta Cana, Dominican Republic

-The area has become the most popular destination in the Dominican Republic for parasailing, with numerous options for equipment rentals and lessons.
+The area has become the most popular place to visit in the Dominican Republic for parasailing, with numerous options for equipment rentals and lessons.

 Bávaro Beach is the busiest and most popular beach, home to the majority of resort hotels.
 Most travelers prefer to spend their entire spring break on the beach, where there are plenty of restaurants and near-constant festivities and entertainment provided by the resorts and locals.